yakupemresahin/smolvlm_temporal/README.md

 You can find more details on how to leverage the model for use cases such as text summarization, text rewriting and function calling in the model card: https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct

 ### Local applications
-You can use the models locally with frameworks like `llama.cpp`, `MLX`, and `transformers.js`, which support SmolLM2.
+You can use the models locally with frameworks like `llama.cpp`, `MLX`, and `transformers.js`.
+You can find the instructions to run SmolLM2 with these frameworks at [local-inference](local_inference/README.md).
 All models are available in this [collection](https://huggingface.co/collections/HuggingFaceTB/smollm2-6723884218bcda64b34d7db9).

 ## Smol-tools